open-telemetry/community/social-media-guide.md

 - Focus on our overall goals when creating social content.
   - This doesn't mean we can't be fun, or have fun, but we should try to keep social content highly relevant.
+  - Highlight and celebrate our contributors, releases, achievements, and other 'sister' projects or initiatives in the CNCF/Open Observability world.
+  - Strive to reflect our DEI values in our social content.

 An example of content we should strive to regularly post: